 Position-based Negotiating or Collaborative Divorce?

-I am a Florida Supreme Court Certified Family Mediator and a big supporter of meditation.
-However, one problem with traditional mediation is that it takes it often place in a single day, and there’s usually no direct communication between the parties.
+I am a Florida Supreme Court Certified Family Mediator, and I am a big supporter of meditation.
+However, one problem with court ordered mediation, is that the mediation often takes place in a single day, and there’s usually no direct communication between the parties.
 You and your lawyer sit in one room.
 Your spouse and their lawyer sit in another.
 A mediator goes back and forth between the rooms and attempts to negotiate a deal.

 Collaborative Divorce: Both Sides Heard, Both Sides Win

 In most cases a Financial Neutral and Neutral Facilitator are also present.
 The Financial Neutral is often a divorce financial planner or a CPA.
 The Neutral Facilitator is typically a licensed mental health professional, or a mediator with extensive experience in family law.
 The neutrals are there to help the families budget, facilitate the meeting, help with issues regarding the children, speak with authority concerning the financial options and asset distribution, and insure that all parties are respectful.
-This collaborative structure allows each party to be heard, opens up the range of options available to both parties, and expands the number or solutions that both spouses can accept.
+This collaborative structure allows each party to be heard.
+It also opens up the range of options available to both parties, and expands the number or solutions that both spouses can accept.

 Pop Warner, Punctuality and Progress

 During Amy and John’s collaborative meetings it was determined that John wants to continue taking their boys to their Pop Warner football practices during the week.
 John is one of the coaches, and this shared activity is extremely important to John and the children.
 During the collaborative meetings it was also determined that Amy was concerned that John’s work schedule sometimes required him to get the children up at 4:00 a.m.
 On such occasions, the children simply were not getting enough sleep.